ufuk/notify-by-script/README.md

 ### Get some web content, then parse and notify

-For example checks some currency's exchange rate and notify.
+For example checks some currency's exchange rate and notify:

 ```
 // Checks USD/TRY exchange rate from doviz.com